-Digitalization has led towards the growth of digital communication and electronic data exchange, many of us communicate without giving a second thought about security.
+Digitalization has led to the growth of digital communication and electronic data exchange, and many of us communicate without giving a second thought about security.
 Whether we agree or not, our digital footprints are captured and stored somewhere in cyberspace.

 Whatever we communicate is often unprotected and open to cybercriminals for manipulation.
 There is hence a need for us to have a better understanding of cryptographic encryption to find ways to protect sensitive or confidential information.
 Effective encryption and decryption of data hold the key to security.
 As such, we need to convert information into an encrypted format so that it can be protected and accessed only by those authorized to do so.

 Cryptography achieves several information security-related objectives including confidentiality, integrity, authentication, and non-repudiation.